CoinGovernanceSystem/Legal/Cookies (EN).md

 Before you start browsing, we inform you that we use cookies with different purposes on the web https://cgs.vote, so that you can decide if you want them installed on your computer or not.

-If you continue browsing at https://cgs.vote, ICOFUNDING S.L. (hereinafter, ICOFUNDING) will deduct that you accept the installation of the cookies, and that you give the consent to be able to install them on your computer.
+If you continue browsing at https://cgs.vote, Wevern Ltd, (hereinafter, **Coin Governance System** or **CGS**) will deduct that you accept the installation of the cookies, and that you give the consent to be able to install them on your computer.

 ## WHAT ARE THE COOKIES?